|

 Marc Antoine biography

-to the conservatory where he would study classical music.
-By then
+he sent him to the conservatory where he would study classical music.

-an interest in a variety of music genres including jazz, rock, Afro,
+started showing an interest in a variety of music genres including

-cut short by a devastating accident to his left hand.
-The surgeon
+career got cut short by a devastating accident to his left hand.

-told him that his chances of playing guitar again were very slim
+The surgeon told him that his chances of playing guitar again were

-and next to nothing.
-However, through the adversity, his love and
+very slim and next to nothing.
+However, through the adversity, his

-passion for music helped him overcome this tragedy and in 1984 he
+love and passion for music helped him overcome this tragedy and

-was back on the scene in Paris, performing in clubs and recording
+in 1984 he was back on the scene in Paris, performing in clubs and

-for artists like Philippe Petit, Charlelie Couture, Jill Kaplan,
+recording for artists like Philippe Petit, Charlelie Couture, Jill

 Paul Brown biography